FurryCoders/FAAPI/README.md

 `__init__(journal_item: Union[bs4.element.Tag, bs4.BeautifulSoup] = None)`

 `Journal` takes one optional parameters: a journal section tag from a journals page or a parsed journal page.
 Parsing is then performed based on the class of the passed object.

-The tag/page is saved as an instance variable of the same name

 #### Methods